-The main goal of that symposium is to create forum for students and scientists to present their latest research results, new trends in science and technology and exchange ideas during technical and evening sessions.
+The main goal of that symposium is to provide a forum for students, researchers and scientists to present their latest findings, new trends in science and technology, and to exchange ideas during technical and evening sessions.

-The idea to organize the Signal Processing Symposium emerged in 2003 at the 12 IEEE-SPIE Symposium on Advanced Electronics, where I organized and chaired the Digital Signal Processing and Radar Signal Processing Session.
-Two years later upon a decision of the Radiolocation and Digital Signal Processing Students' Research Group and myself, first SPSympo was organized independently of the SPIE Symposium.
+The idea of Signal Processing Symposium was conceived in 2003 during 12th IEEE-SPIE Symposium on Advanced Electronics, where Prof. Krzysztof Kulpa – the Honorary Symposium Chair of SPSympo-2019 – organized and chaired the Digital Signal Processing and Radar Signal Processing Session.
+Two years later, upon his decision undertaken in collaboration with the Radiolocation and Digital Signal Processing Students' Research Group of Warsaw University of Technology, the first Signal Processing Symposium was organized independently of the SPIE Symposium.

-We hope to see you on the conference.
+We hope to see you at the conference in Poland!